 It’s easy.
 Fresh faces and new ideas are always welcome.
 There are many ways to participate:

 Working Groups: Volunteer to serve on one of the network’s working groups and help increase outreach or plan professional develop opportunities.
 Travel is not required as most committee and staff section business is handled by teleconference or e-mail.
 Interested?
-Contact Emily Workman, ECS liaison to the Legislative Education Staff Network, at (303) 299-3631 or email@example.com or Sara Shelton, NCSL liaison to the Legislative Education Staff Network, at (303) 856-1647 or firstname.lastname@example.org.
+Contact Stephanie Aragon, ECS liaison to the Legislative Education Staff Network, at (303) 299-3614 or firstname.lastname@example.org or Adrienne Fischer, NCSL liaison to the Legislative Education Staff Network, at email@example.com.